nomissivraj/fyp/README.md

 This application currently only supports Windows and requires that SoX is installed on the machine with the Environment PATH set up and a stable internet connection.

+# SoX
+To set up SoX:
+  - Find install location of SoX: usually C:\Program Files (x86)\sox-xx-x-x (current version is sox-14-4-2) copy the location address and have this ready.
+  - Go to My Computer → Properties → Advanced System Settings → Environment Variables → System variables.
+Or simply search environment variable
+  - Select Path in the top panel of the window
+  - Click 'Edit' then 'New' and paste your install address
+  - Finally click 'OK' until Environment Variable & System Properties windows are closed.
+If you had the Voice Developer application open during this process, please restart it, or close it before starting.

 # Opperation